Pregnancy test: False positive

 Spurious evaporation lines may appear on many home pregnancy tests if read after the suggested 3–5 minute window or reaction time, independent of an actual pregnancy.
 False positives may also appear on tests used past their expiration date.

-False positive pregnancy test can happen due to 'phantom hCG' which is due to people having human antianimal or heterophilic antibodies.

-False positives can also be caused by (in order of incidence) quiescent pregnancy, pituitary sulfated hCG, heterophilic antibody, familial hCG syndrome and cancer.

 Due to use of medication

 Urine tests can be falsely positive in those that are taking the medications: chlorpromazine, promethazine, phenothiazines, methadone, aspirin, carbamazepine and drugs that cause high urinary pH.

 False negative

 False negative readings can occur when testing is done too early. hCG levels rise rapidly in early pregnancy and the chances of false negative test results diminish with time (increasing gestational age).
 Less sensitive urine tests and qualitative blood tests may not detect pregnancy until three or four days after implantation.
 Menstruation occurs on average 14 days after ovulation, so the likelihood of a false negative is low once a menstrual period is late.
 Ovulation may not occur at a predictable time in the menstrual cycle.
-A number of factors may cause an unexpectedly early or late ovulation, even for people with a history of regular menstrual cycles.
+A number of factors may cause an unexpectedly early or late ovulation, even for women with a history of regular menstrual cycles.
+Medical providers often struggle to 'rule out' pregnancy for medical testing or treatment that cannot be conducted during pregnancy before they can do an accurate urine pregnancy test.

 More rare, false negative results can also occur due to a "hook effect", where a sample with a very high level of hCG is tested without dilution, causing an invalid result.